 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-The multidisciplinary nature of this programme means that you’ll have the chance to develop a unique blend of skills including management, analytical tools and customer marketing techniques.
+The multidisciplinary nature of this programme means that you will have the chance to advance key competencies, knowledge and skills in global fashion management.
 This will allow you to understand and shape global retail operations by managing multinational fashion organisations, international retail, foreign market entry, and global supply chains and value chains.

-On graduating you'll be equipped to thrive in either further study or a diverse range of career paths.
-The knowledge you’ll have gained will make you especially employable in careers throughout the fashion value chain, including fashion buying, fashion marketing, fashion public relations, merchandising and logistics management, management of the product development process, retail or brand management, product sourcing and supply chain management, and e-commerce.
+On graduating you will be equipped to thrive in either further study or a diverse range of career paths.
+The knowledge you will have gained will make you especially employable in the fashion industry, including fashion management, fashion marketing, fashion public relations, merchandising and logistics management, management of the product development process, retail or brand management, product sourcing and supply chain management, and e-commerce.

 Graduates have gone into careers in a number of different fields.
 Many continue with their professional practice – our graduates have gone to work for companies such as LVMH Asia, French Connection, Lululemon, Emotech.
 There are graduates that have gone into academia as a lecturer or PhD researcher.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more about Careers support.